bramley/phplist-plugin-ckeditor/README.md

 The width and height of the editor window can be specified on the Settings page.

 The location of a directory where KCFinder can store uploaded images can be specified on the Settings page.
-The location entered here will override the UPLOADIMAGES_DIR value, if set, in config.php.
+The location entered here will override the UPLOADIMAGES\_DIR value, if set, in config.php.
+The directory must be writable by the web server.

 Note that KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
 The sub-directory for full-size images can be configured on the Settings page.
 The default value of `image` is fine for a new installation and for upgrading from FCKEditor.

+If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.
 ## Custom configuration ##
 Other settings for the editor can be placed in a custom configuration file.
 This file needs to be within the web root and its location specified on the Settings page.